MarkPearlCoZa/manager_readme/README.md

 If you work in the same city as me I prefer to do one-on-ones in person, so if you need to work from home on a day we're scheduled for a one-on-one please let me know so we can reschedule it.

+If you work in a different city I'm happy to do one-on-ones on video chat and when I travel to that city I try my best to let people know beforehand so that there are opportunities to meet in person.
+If you know I'm going to be in town and would like to have a one-on-one and I haven't said anything just poke me on Slack and we will set something up.

 If you feel we haven't had a one-on-one in a while and you would like one feel free to pop one in my calendar.

 At the end of the day one-on-ones are about building relationships on a level beyond simply “what’s going on with your work today”.
 I’m here to support you and your growth, it’s up to you to let me know how best I can do that.